polotno-project/polotno-site/docs/rich-text.md

 **Please use it carefully.
 Watch [changelog](/changelog) for any changes!
 And report about any bugs.**

 By default, `Polotno` can't render rich text elements.
 It means you can't style part of the text.
 Whole `text` element must have the same style, color, font, etc.
+But polotno has experimental support for rich text elements, that you need to explicitly enable.

 ### How to enabled rich text support?

-You can enabled rich text support with this.
+Use this:

 ```js
 import { unstable_useHtmlTextRender } from 'polotno/config';